 This campaign has been started to accept public donations to fund the initial £80,000, which would fund approximately one-day of sea time during the recovery expedition.
 The remaining funding is being sought from donors and corporate sponsors already in discussions with the Foundation.
 No Government funding is being requested.

-After its historic voyage from Kingston, Jamaica to London carrying the first wave of Windrush immigrants, the Empire Windrush continued to operate in service for the Ministry of Transport typically carrying military personnel and their families back to the UK from the far east.
+After its historic voyage from Kingston, Jamaica to London the EMPIRE WINDRUSH continued to operate in service for the Ministry of Transport typically carrying military personnel and their families back to the UK from the far east.
 In late February of 1954, on one such voyage, the engine room of the vessel caught fire causing the immediate evacuation of all passengers and crew.
-While four engine room workers were killed in the fire, a major rescue operation involving five merchant ships and three RN vessels saved the remaining 1,494 persons on board.
+While four engine room workers were tragically killed in the fire, a major rescue operation involving five merchant ships and three RN vessels saved the remaining 1,494 persons on board.
 The abandoned ship, still raging with fire, was being towed to Gibraltar when she sank two days later.

-The wreck lies about 23 nautical miles off the coast of Algeria on a relatively flat portion of the seabed approximately 2,800 metres deep.
+The wreck lies in international waters off the coast of Algeria on a relatively flat portion of the seabed approximately 2,800 metres deep.
 Because the vessel sank slowly we fully expect that the intact hull will lie upright on the seabed, as is normal with ships that sink in deep water, such that the stern anchor will be readily accessible for recovery.
-Most importantly, the position where Windrush sank is known to a relatively high degree of accuracy (+/- 3 nautical miles), which gives us a high degree of confidence - greater than 95% - that the wreck can be found.
+Most importantly, the position where WINDRUSH sank is known to a relatively high degree of accuracy (+/- 3 nautical miles), which gives us a very high degree of confidence that the wreck can be found.